sony-mathew/la-corsa/README.md

 It's a hobby project.

 ## How did I get the idea?
-This was born out of a simple idea.
 When I joined Freshdesk, during the intial phases, I was given some technical tasks to do as part of the bootcamp to make me familiar with tech stack of Freshdesk.
 Each of the task was a problem already described somewhere in the internet and I was given the urls to each problems(emailed).
 So as I had this bunch of urls to be followed in order to complete the bootcamp, I thought maybe if we had someplace to put these URLs and arrange them and make a